 3. Your pet's breed and genetic history.

 Many dogs of different sizes can experience hip dysplasia.
-But, the dog breeds most likely to develop hip dysplasia are large and giant breed dogs.
+But, the dog breeds most likely to develop hip dysplasia are giant and large breed dogs.

 Hip dysplasia is commonly found in giant-breed dogs because larger dogs can have excessive growth rate hormones.
 This causes them to grow faster than smaller breeds.

-The most common giant and large breed dogs at risk of hip dysplasia include:
+The most common giant and large breed dogs with a genetic predisposition of hip dysplasia include:

 Diagnosing hip dysplasia can be challenging if you don't recognize your pet's clinical signs.
 Common clinical signs of hip dysplasia in most dogs include:

-If you recognize clinical signs of canine hip dysplasia, talk to your vet.
+Talk to your vet if you recognize clinical signs of canine hip dysplasia.
 Affected dogs should start treatment as soon as possible.

 If you identify signs of hip dysplasia in your pup, take them to your vet for a physical exam.
 Before you arrive, come prepared with specific information to provide your vet like:

-If your vet suspects your dog may have hip dysplasia, they may suggest x-rays or a physical exam to diagnose your pet.
-According to the Orthopedic Foundation for Animals (OFA) protocol, x-rays can help diagnose hip dysplasia in dogs.
+If your vet suspects your dog may have mild hip dysplasia, they may suggest x-rays or a physical exam to diagnose your pet.
+According to the Orthopedic Foundation for Animals (OFA) protocol, x-rays are helpful in diagnosing hip dysplasia in dogs.
 But, x-rays cannot identify all cases of hip dysplasia.

 Your vet can tell you after the physical exam or x-ray if your pet has hip dysplasia or a different joint disease.
 Depending on your dog's condition, they may suggest specific treatment options.